quadshot/opentickets-community/readme.txt

 * initial public release

 == Upgrade Notice ==

+= 1.14.14 =
+This update repairs the php syntax problems of the last update, dealing with the script security.
+Apologies.

 = 1.14.0 =
 This update makes the Keychain extension obsolete.
 It will also enable you to update your OpenTickets Extensions using the WordPress updater.
 In addition, you will be able to browse our available OpenTickets extensions right inside your own admin.